asreview/synergy-dataset/datasets/Cohen_EBM/README.md

 # Evidence-based medicine

-This is a standard dataset from the medical sciences to test the performance of automated review systems such as the ASR project.
-This readme describes the process to obtain CSV data files that can be used by the ASR software to benchmark/test its performance.
+This is a standard dataset from the medical sciences to test the performance of automated review systems such as the [ASReview](https://github.com/msdslab/automated-systematic-review) project.
+This readme describes the process to obtain CSV data files that can be used by the ASReview software to benchmark/test its performance.

 **Reducing Workload in Systematic Review Preparation Using Automated Citation Classification**